JetBrains/kotlin-web-site/pages/docs/tutorials/native/dynamic-libraries.md

 [[include pages-includes/docs/tutorials/native/dynamic-library-link.md]]

 Let's move the sources file into the `src/nativeMain/kotlin` folder under the project.
-That is the default path, where sources are located, when the [kotlin-multiplatform](/docs/reference/building-mpp-with-gradle.html) plugin is used.
-We use the following block to instruct configure the project to generate a dynamic or shared library for us:
+This is the default path, for where sources are located, when the [kotlin-multiplatform](/docs/reference/building-mpp-with-gradle.html) plugin is used.
+We use the following block to instruct and configure the project to generate a dynamic or shared library for us:

 <div class="multi-language-sample" data-os="macos">